gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 }
 ````

-Here, since we did have just one output, (and no input), we have simply named the outport to "Out", but we could of course give it a more descriptive name if we wish.
+Here, since we did have just one output and no input, we have simply named the outport to "Out", but we should of course give it a more descriptive name where applicable.

-Notice also inside the go-routine (the `go func() {...}` bit) above, how even the internal component code becomes a bit clearer by using fields of the struct, so that we know immediately where to look up the fields definition!
+Notice also inside the go-routine (the `go func() {...}` bit) above, how even the internal component code becomes a bit clearer by using the struct fields, so that we know immediately where to look up the field definitions!

 #### Connecting components - manual way

-To connect such processes together - here in the more "manual" way - we create a bunch of channels, a bunch of processes and finally stitch them together and run it:
+To connect such processes together (here in the more "manual" way) we create a bunch of channels, a bunch of processes and finally stitch them together and run them:

 ````go
 package main